Kippye/schetool/README.md

 ### It knows its purpose

 Schetool was created to have every feature that a scheduling tool needs and is designed specifically **for** making schedules.
-The purpose of schetool isn't just to **allow for** making schedules, it is **made to** make schedules.

-### It knows nothing more
 Schetool contains everything that's needed and nothing more.
 Some alternatives have file sizes and memory usages in the hundreds of megabytes.
-Schetool can run in the background all day and you will only notice it when you are supposed to.
+Schetool can run in the background all day and you will only notice it when you need to.

 ## Pre-built releases

-The latest stable release is available under Releases.
-Just download it, extract and run.
+The latest stable releases for Windows and Linux (built on Fedora) are available under Releases.
+Just download, extract and run.

 ## Building schetool